 *Not all postal codes are supported for targeting exactly within their boundaries.
 If you target an unsupported postal code, it will be converted into a radius target (see below).

 When the feature is enabled, your campaign languages will match the languages of all the ad groups in that campaign by default.
 For example, if a campaign has three ad groups with language set to English, German, and French, then the campaign languages will be set to English, German, and French.
 You can subsequently change this setting.
 If you want the campaign to target multiple languages, you can update the ad groups, using the Use the campaign settings option.
+(Note: If all of the ad groups in a campaign are set to the same language, then enabling this feature will not affect the campaign's language setting.)
 You can still have an ad-group-level language setting if you want the ad group to target one specific language.
 The ad group language, if set, will override the campaign settings.
 If there is no ad group language, then all the campaign languages will apply to the ad groups.

 Both the location targeting criteria and the language setting criteria must be met in order for an ad to be eligible for display.
 Of course your other targeting settings, beyond location, will also have an impact on the determining if the ad should be shown to the searcher.